TheLogeek/Sales-Forecaster/README.md

 ## 📊 How to Use

 1. Prepare a CSV file with two columns: `Date` (YYYY-MM-DD) and `Sales` (Numeric).
-2. Upload the file via the sidebar/uploader.
+2. Upload the file via the uploader.
 3. The app will automatically clean the data, visualize your history, and generate a 6-month projection.

 ## 📈 Why This Matters for Business